 The Mundali Tribe in South Sudan

 The Mundali tribe is an ethnic group of people belonging to the Nilotic living within the Nile Valley of South Sudan.
 They live near the Nile River in South Sudan.
 South Sudan is one of the world’s youngest nations, located in the North of Africa.
-The country experiences the semi-arid type of climate and the major ethnic group is the Mundari.
-They are majorly cattle keepers and depend on their cattle.
-These people are fierce warriors and live a life where their cattle are the most important for their life.
+The country experiences a semi-arid type of climate, and the major ethnic group is the Mundari.
+They are mainly cattle keepers and depend on their cattle.
+These people are fierce warriors and live a life where their cattle are the most important part of their lives.

 Mundali Tribe in South Sudan

-Mundali people consider their cattle as a form of wealth and during any form of trade, they love exchanging for cattle than money.
+Mundali people consider their cattle as a form of wealth, and during any form of trade, they love exchanging cattle for money.
 They usually reach the extent of sleeping with their cattle to protect them from the cattle wrestlers.
 Mundali lives in a chiefdom under the leadership of a chief.
 Leadership is hereditary through the sons of the chief.
 Now they lack political authority since the government of South Sudan imposes it.
-Elders in the community behave unsocial because they don’t share food with others in their helmets in the kraal.
+Elders in the community behave unsociably because they don’t share food with others in their homes in the kraal.

 Where do the Mundali live in South Sudan?

-The Mundali live in the Terekenka county just near the Nile river and the area floods during the rainy season.
-The area has less sand deposits.
-They live in a kraal protecting their cattle from the cattle wrestlers and they tend to hip cow dung.
+The Mundali live in the Terekenka county, just near the Nile River, and the area floods during the rainy season.
+The area has fewer sand deposits.
+They live in a kraal protecting their cattle from the cattle wrestlers, and they tend to the hip cow dung.
 The hipped cow dung is usually set on fire to produce smoke.
 This smoke helps to send away the tsetse flies and other tropical insects within the area.

 Are the Mundali people religious?

-The Mundali people are highly religious and they believe in the god Ngun who assesses what men hear and people’s deeds.
-These people believe that their god Ngun shapes life and social behavior.
-These people conduct the religious rituals through the sacrifices made by the Monyekak who are responsible for the well-being of the community.
-The Bunitons are also in the community who are responsible for the sickness in the community.
+The Mundali people are highly religious, and they believe in the god Ngun, who assesses what men hear and people’s deeds.
+These people believe that their god Ngun shapes life and social behaviour.
+These people conduct the religious rituals through the sacrifices made by the Monyekak, who are responsible for the well-being of the community.
+The Bunitons are also in the community, who are responsible for the sickness in the community.
 The Mundali also believe in the Christian religion.

 What do the Mundali people eat?

-The Mundali do not kill their cattle for food or even do not practice cultivation.
-They depend much on cattle products like milk, yogurt, and bongo mixed with cow urine.
+The Mundali do not kill their cattle for food, nor do they practice cultivation.
+They depend much on cattle products like milk, yoghurt, and bongo mixed with cow urine.
 Additionally, they also eat fish from the Nile River since it is near the community.
 More so, Mundali men tend to squat under the urine of the cow and shower it.
 This is a form to make them clean and fight infection amongst them.
-The use of urine to shower changes the color of their hair and makes it orange in color and also protects them from scorching heat.
+The use of urine to shower changes the colour of their hair and makes it orange in colour, and also protects them from scorching heat.

 Other tribes in South Sudan